gilyssa/dashboard-laravel/README.md

 Soft UI Dashboard PRO Laravel at a glance:
 * 70 handcrafted UI components.
 From buttons and inputs to navbars and cards, everything is designed to create visually cohesive interfaces.
 * 7 example pages to get you started
-* fully-functional authentication system, register and user profile editing features built with Laravel
+* fully-functional authentication system, register and Seu Perfil editing features built with Laravel
 * Documentation for each component so you can get started fast

 ## Free for personal and commercial projects